Grothendieck monoids of extriangulated categories: Classifying subcategories via Grothendieck monoid

 \subsection{Serre subcategories and faces}

 In this subsection, we establish a bijection between the set of Serre subcategories of $\catC$ and the set of faces of $\M(\catC)$.
 Most results in this subsection are direct generalizations of \cite{Saito}.
-However, we give more sophisticated proofs using c-equivalences and new results such as Proposition \ref{prp:Serre c-eq}.
+However, we give more sophisticated proofs using c-equivalences and new results such as Proposition \ref{prp:Serre c-eq}. \begin{dfn} A subcategory $\catD$ of $\catC$ is said to be \emph{closed under c-equivalences} if for any conflation $A \to B \to C \dto$, we have that $B\in \catD$ if and only if $A\oplus C \in \catD$.
+We also say that $\catD$ is a \emph{c-closed subcategory} for short. \end{dfn}

-A subcategory $\catD$ of $\catC$ is said to be \emph{closed under c-equivalences} if $X\crel Y$ and $X\in \catD$ imply $Y\in\catD$ for any $X,Y\in\catC$.
-We also say that $\catD$ is a \emph{c-closed subcategory} for short.
-By Proposition \ref{prop:gro-mon-ceq}, a subcategory $\DD$ is c-closed if and only if it satisfies the following conditions: for every $X$ and $Y$ in $\CC$, if $[X] = [Y]$ holds in $\M(\CC)$ and $X$ belongs to $\DD$, then $Y$ also belongs to $\DD$.
-Note that a subcategory is not assumed to be additive.
+The following lemma follows immediately from Proposition \ref{prop:gro-mon-ceq}.
+We freely use this characterization in what follows. \begin{lem} The following are equivalent for a subcategory $\catD$ of $\catC$. \begin{enua} \item $\catD$ is closed under c-equivalences. \item For every $X, Y \in \CC$, if $X \crel Y$ holds and $X$ belongs to $\DD$, then $Y$ also belongs to $\DD$. \item For every $X, Y \in \CC$, if $[X] = [Y]$ holds in $\M(\CC)$ and $X$ belongs to $\DD$, then $Y$ also belongs to $\DD$. \end{enua} \end{lem}